 "Love may be blind, but marriage is a real eye-opener!"

-If you're not sure, then that gives us a great place to start.
+If you're not sure, then that's a great place to start.

 At the root of every bad to mediocre marriage is a partner who doesn't feel loved and appreciated.
 This also applies to every other relationship in your world.
 What do your kids need most?
 To feel loved and to feel like they matter.
 Your employees?
-Sure they want a big paycheck, but what they want most is to feel appreciated for what they do and for who they are.
-We all want to feel valued.
+More than a big paycheck, they need to feel appreciated for what they do and for who they are.
+We each have a deep need to feel valued.

 If you don't know your partner's love language, then put on your to-do list to pick up Gary Chapman's "Five Love Languages".
 Become a student of your partner.

 "But I'm the one who doesn't feel loved!"

 I hear you.
 When I was in the landscaping business, we had to fight with Southern Crabgrass.
 That's basically a big clump of stubborn weeds.
 We killed it by feeding the grass turf around it.
 That's right.
 We put our efforts toward strengthening the good and in doing so that healthy turf smothered out the weeds (the bad).